maths/moodle-qtype_stack/doc/en/CAS/Numbers.md

 The variable \(e\) has been defined as `e:exp(1)`.
 This now potentially conflicts with scientific notation `2e3` which means `2*10^3`.

 If you expect students to use scientific notation for numbers, e.g. `3e4` (which means \(3\times 10^{4}\) ), then you must use the [option for strict syntax](../Authoring/Inputs.md#Strict_Syntax).
-Otherwise STACK will try to insert star characters for you and `3e4` will be interprted as `3*e*4`.
+Otherwise STACK will try to insert star characters for you and `3e4` will be interpreted as `3*e*4`.

 ## Displaying a float with trailing zeros ##

 By default in Maxima all trailing zeros are suppressed.
 Therefore, you can't display \(3.00\) for scientific work easily.
 To overcome this, STACK provides a function `dispdp(x, n)`.
 Here `x` is a number, and `n` is the number of decimal digits to display.
 This function does perform rounding, and adds trailing digits to the display.
-If you want to do further calculation with the value don't use this funtion, instead round with `decimalplaces(x,n)` and display only at the last moment.
+If you want to do further calculation with the value don't use this function, instead round with `decimalplaces(x,n)` and display only at the last moment.

 ## Surds ##